bbhart/bbhart.github.io/_posts/2024-09-22-Iceland-Visit-2024-Day-4.markdown

 Documenting **August 19, 2024**.

-Today was say goodbye to our apartment and Iceland.
+Today we say goodbye to our apartment and Iceland.

 <img src="/assets/20240819-iceland-outside-apartment.jpg" width="100%">